 - Identify the reading skills and standards that will be taught within the main novel.

-- Identify key excerpts of a second novel or longer text that lend themselves to the same reading and thinking skills that will be taught via the main novel.
+- Identify key excerpts of a second novel or longer text that lend themselves to the same comprehension skills that will be taught via the main novel.

 - While progressing through the main novel and teaching a skill (e.g., assessing character perspective), introduce the excerpt from the second text that demonstrates the same skill (e.g., assessing character perspective).
 Discuss how both authors utilized the skill.
 Teach students the “clues” that help readers make such inferences.